DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: ADA Evaluation: DiscoBench

-Despite the contamination risk that arises from releasing a public benchmark, there is still merit to evaluating ADA performance over a fixed set of DiscoGen tasks that resolve the other flaws from prior benchmarks (\cref{sec:flaws}).
-DiscoBench is an ADA evaluation suite akin to the hand-designed levels built in PCG environments (e.g., \citep{matthews_kinetix_2025, nikulin_xland-minigrid_2024}).
-For each task domain in DiscoGen, we create $m+1$ tasks; $m$ tasks where one of the $m$ modules is active at a time (\textit{DiscoBench Single}), and $1$ where all modules are active simultaneously (\textit{DiscoBench All}).
-We do not include other module combinations to ensure DiscoBench remains manageable and to enable principled expansion of DiscoBench as domains are added.
-Meta-train and meta-test sets are fixed across all tasks to enable comparison, and are selected pseudo-randomly; very long-to-run datasets are reserved for meta-testing, for computational reasons.
+Despite the contamination risk that arises from releasing a fixed public task suite, there is still merit to evaluating ADA performance over a set of DiscoGen tasks that resolve the other flaws from prior benchmarks (\cref{sec:flaws}).

+DiscoBench is a manually curated ADA evaluation set akin to hand-designed levels built in PCG environments (e.g., \citep{matthews_kinetix_2025, nikulin_xland-minigrid_2024}).
+For each domain in DiscoGen, we create $m+1$ tasks; $m$ tasks where each of the $m$ modules is active (\textit{Single Edit}), and $1$ where all modules are active simultaneously (\textit{All Edit}).
+DiscoBench is the union of these sets; we separate them here for analysis only.
+We do not include other module combinations to ensure DiscoBench stays manageable, and to enable principled expansion with new domains.
+Meta-train and meta-test sets are fixed between tasks to enable comparison, and are selected pseudo-randomly; long-to-run datasets are reserved for meta-testing, for computational reasons.
 These splits are included in Appendix \ref{app:task_list}.
 ADAs should not be optimised on DiscoBench to ensure it is an appropriate test suite (though the probability of sampling tasks from DiscoBench is non-zero, as in other PCG environments).
-Since these tasks are not yet public, our evaluation is not subject to contamination; however, this work entering the public domain exposes it to pretraining or internet search agents.
-As such, we plan to release a private `API' version of DiscoBench using datasets not mentioned publicly.
+Since DiscoBench is not yet public, our evaluation is not subject to contamination; however, this work entering the public domain exposes it to pretraining or internet search agents.
+As such, we plan to release a private DiscoBench `API' using datasets not mentioned publicly.